 |PHONE: (803) 321-5143||EMAIL: email@example.com|

-Bennett Swygert completed his fourth season as offensive coordinator and sixth season at Newberry College in 2016.
+Bennett Swygert completed his fifth season as offensive coordinator and seventh season at Newberry College in 2016.

 Quarterback Raleigh Yeldell was named the 2016 SAC Offensive Player of the Year and Newberry's first-ever finalist for the Harlon Hill Trophy after leading the nation with a .703 completion percentage and ranking inside the top 21 nationally in eight other categories.
 He led the SAC in every major passing category and was the top rushing quarterback in several others.
 He set school records for single-season total offense (3,418), passing yardage, (3,087), and completions (260).

 Prior to 2016, Swygert coached two different quarterbacks that earned 2nd team all-SAC honors, WT Murden in 2013 and Raleigh Yeldell in 2015.
 Yeldell was also named to Don Hansen’s 3rd team All Region in 2015.
 In 2013, two offensive players were named to Daktronics 1st team all Super Region, WR Corey Washington and OL Jamal Ellis.
 The ECAC named running back Romelo Doctor the offensive player of the year in 2015.
 Doctor’s award came following a season in which he recorded 1,235 rushing yards and finished second all time in Newberry College for single season rushing.
 In 2015, the Wolves’ offense had a ball carrier hit the 100 rushing yard mark in a game twelve times, a school record.

 He served as running backs coach in his first two seasons and coached John Gadson to a first team All-SAC season in 2011 prior to being named offensive coordinator.
 Also in 2011, Newberry running backs helped set the school record for the most rushing yards in a game versus Tusculum with 493 yards.